gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

 For the **Agent configuration with AWS Systems Manager** leave as default.
 Finally, select **CodeDeployDefault.OnceAtATime** under **Deployment settings** and disable load balancing under **Load balancer**.
 Click on **Create deployment group**.

 ## **Application configuration**
 At this point, all the needed services should be correctly created and configures on AWS.
-In thi section we are going to create an `appspec.yml` file to tell AWS how to build and deploy our application.
+In this section we are going to create an `appspec.yml` file to tell AWS how to build and deploy our application.

-Create an `appspec.yml` file on the root of your project.
-If you have cloned oue example appplication you can paste the following content into your `appspec.yml` file.
+If you used our example application you can use the `appspec.yml` file we provided.
 Otherwise you can check the details on how to write this file [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html).

 ```yml
 version: 0.0